-As a worst case scenario thinker, I recently learned from my therapist that these are called automatic negative thoughts (ANTs).
-And that it’s actually quite common, so I’m not alone in these thoughts.
-However, if I let them persist, it can result in some not so pleasant effects.
-Therefore, she said I need to recognize them in real time and try to create strategies for my brain to stamp them out and get rid of them.
-I suppose it does feel good to know there is a name for these thoughts as they come into my head and I’m not the only one who has to deal with these.
+Therefore, she said I need to recognize them in real-time and try to create strategies for my brain to stamp them out and get rid of them.
+I suppose it does feel good to know there is a name for these thoughts as they come into my head and I’m not the only one who has to deal with them.

-So let’s stamp out those ANT’s from our thinking.
+So let’s stamp out those automatic negative thoughts from our thinking.
 Keep in mind that I am not a licensed therapist, just someone who tries to take my therapist’s advice and apply it in my own way to my own life.

-- When the automatic negative thought comes rolling in, notice it, acknowledge it, and then find a counter narrative.
-For example, if I think that outfit I’m wearing looks terrible, I might focus on the earrings or bracelet that look nice.
+When automatic negative thoughts come rolling in, notice them, acknowledge them, and then find a counter-narrative.
+For example, if I think that the outfit I’m wearing looks terrible, I might focus on the earrings or bracelets that look nice.
 Or, I might appreciate something about myself to give me more confidence.

-- Stop the spiral.
+Stop the spiral.
 So maybe you let in one negative thought by accident.
-When you get a second or a third, begin to take notice on how those thoughts are impacting your beliefs about yourself and even your actions.
+When you get a second or a third, begin to take notice of how those thoughts are impacting your beliefs about yourself and even your actions.
 Change course and implement affirmations instead.

-- Be realistic.
+Be realistic.
 Start to ask yourself what the reality of the situation entails.
 What if?
 What if?
 What if?
 By putting things into perspective, you can tell which thoughts are not serving you well.
-Ask yourself detailed questions about the thought or situation.
+Ask yourself detailed questions about the thoughts or situation.

-If you’re having trouble breaking these negative thought patterns and stomping out. the ANT’s, then try some stress reducing techniques.
+If you’re having trouble breaking these negative thought patterns and stomping out the automatic negative thoughts, then try some stress-reducing techniques.
 It’s a process that might take a long time to work through.
 Trust me, I am deep in the process myself.
 However, I don’t want to get caught up in toxic positivity either where I’m so far removed from reality.